dmitry-semenov/SupportEngineer-offline-exercise/README.md

 Remember, what you learn during these exercises is more important than what you knew before starting!

+## We're accepting responses via [this form](https://forms.gle/mRRtB6KJ3jqe4oDC9)

+If you have any questions, email us at salesloft.exercise@dev-pro.net.

 Good Luck!

 The SalesLoft Team